smack0007/SDL_ts/Readme.md

 ## Non Goals

 - Creating a higher level API or Game Framework.
-This library's only purpose is to expose the SDL API to deno.
+This library's only purpose is to expose the SDL API to TypeScript.

 ## Versioning

-This library's version number will match the SDL version against which it is currently tested plus a revision number after the hyphen.
-I.E. `2.30.3-4` would indicate the library has been tested against SDL `2.30.3` and the revision number is `4`.
+This library's version number will match the SDL major and minor version against which it is currently tested.
+The patch number will be specifici to this library.
+I.E.

 ## Getting Started